 Long Branch

-Stretching 8.2 miles long, this state park’s boardwalk allows for running and jogging and boasts the entertainment pavilion, Pier Village, which just steps off the sand.
+This state park’s boardwalk stretches 8.2 miles long and boasts the entertainment pavilion, Pier Village, which is just steps off the sand.
 After a day on the beach, shower off and hit one of the chic restaurants like Avenue Le Club, offering live music with a St.Tropez vibe, take a spin around the Carousel, or take part in one of their many events throughout the season, like beachside yoga, family fun night, art exhibits, and a summer concert series.

 Parking: There is metered parking and three public parking lots ($10 Monday–Thursday; $20 Friday–Sunday and holidays).